Sydney, Nova Scotia: Airport

 The JA Douglas McCurdy Sydney Airport is located several kilometres outside the former city limits in the neighbouring community of Reserve Mines.
-The regional airport is served by Air Canada Express and Westjet.
+The regional airport is served by Air Canada and Pascan Aviation.

 Occasionally, travellers intending to go to Sydney, Australia mistakenly arrived in Sydney, Nova Scotia.
 This mistake is usually due to confusion of the two destinations in flight ticket bookings.

-Health Care
+Health care

 The Cape Breton Regional Hospital is located in Sydney.

 Education

 Sydney is part of the Cape Breton – Victoria Regional School Board and is home to one public English language secondary school: Sydney Academy, which is linked to several elementary and intermediate schools.
 Holy Angels, a female-only Catholic high school founded in the late 1800s, closed at the end of the 2011 school year.
 A French language school, Étoile de l'Acadie, is also located in Sydney and is part of the Conseil scolaire acadien provincial school board.

 In 1951, the original campus of what became Cape Breton University was founded as the Xavier Junior College, affiliated with St. Francis Xavier University and was located in Sydney.

 Sydney also has other post secondary and private career colleges, including the Cape Breton Business College founded in 1958 and the Canadian Coast Guard College founded in 1965.

+In 2024, Nova Scotia Community College opened a 305,000 sq. ft. waterfront campus.